Catch Phrase / Video Games

 - Elite Beat Agents has a few of these.

 - Etrian Odyssey 2: The guildmaster ends most conversations with you with "Never underestimate the Labrynth."
-He means it.
+You really shouldn't.

 - Fear Effect.
 Glas definitely has one.
 It goes like this: "You draw on me?
 You better be prepared to face the consequences!"